 FileMaker Data Migration Tool

-To use the data migration tool, you need three things: the tool itself, the previous version FileMaker file with data (aka the source file), and a clone of the new version FileMaker file (aka the clone file).
+Once the tool is downloaded, you will need two more things: an .fmp12 file with the data you want to transfer (the source file), and a clone of the .fmp12 file you want to transfer that data to (the clone file).
 Once you have those, you need to make sure the following conditions are met:

 - The cloned file doesn’t have any records in it.